This content is password-protected. To view it, please enter the password below.

 Trading Zones

-(2018 – Present)
+(2018 – 2026)

-In the case of Trading Zones the relationship between onshore and offshore is crystalised in the relationship between the City of London, a medieval vestige turned financial hub in the heart of the Greater London, and the Bailiwick of Jersey, a semi-autonomous crown dependency turned financial hub in the English Channel, and where I was artist in residence for six months.
+Trading Zones is an ongoing project about international finance, with a particular focus on the relationship between the ‘on’ and ‘off’ shore.
+In the project this is crystalised in the relationship between the City of London, a medieval vestige turned financial centre in the heart of the Greater London, and the Bailiwick of Jersey, a semi-autonomous crown dependency turned financial centre in the English Channel, where I was also Archisle artist in residence for six months in 2018.

-Buy Trading Zones publications.
+Trading Zones comprises:

 Exploring the dark origins and moral grey zones of space exploration through the life of V-2 rocket designer turned NASA engineer Wernher von Braun.